What Are Your No-Contract Security Options?

 Just sign on the dotted line.

-The thought of committing to something for 48, 60, or 72 months can be a little scary.
+The thought of committing to something for years can be scary.
 What happens if your circumstances change, you’re unhappy, or the product moves in a direction you don’t want?
 You might have an opt-out clause.
 Even then, you could be looking at a termination penalty fee.

 In the home security industry, contracts typically range from 12 to 60 months, but the average is 36 months.
 That still locks you in for three years.

 But what if you just don’t want to?
 Or can’t, for whatever reason?
 What are your no-contract home security options?

 DIY Home Security Systems